M-Earl/AWS_SAA_Notes/notes.md

     - Spread – strictly places a small group of instances across distinct underlying hardware
 * Elastic IP - mask failure by rapidly remapping the address to another instance in your account
 * Elastic Fabric Adapters (EFAs) can be attached to an EC2 for HPC (high performance computing)
+# Load Balancers
+* Network Load Balancer - used to handle UDPT / TCP (Layer 4) while ALB is HTTP/HTTPS (Layer 7)
+* * Cross-zone load balancing - allows traffic to be distributed other than 50/50 to handle different number of instances in each AZ
 # AWS Lambda
 * Lambda layers can be used to pull libraries/dependencies (up to 5 layers)
 * Lambda can be deployed as containers